csshark/csshark.github.io/index.md

 ## Code Snippets

-Here’s a snippet of a Python script I wrote to automate API endpoint scanning & fuzzing in order to solve CTF:
+Here’s a snippet of a Python script I wrote to automate API endpoint scanning & fuzzing in order to solve CTF (usually my scripts are Python+requests library):

 ```python